HarveyYifanLi/ChatGPT-Categorizer-with-React-TypeScript/README.md

 ### Instructions for execution
 1a.
 Clone the Repo and cd into that cloned directory

 1b.
-Modify the follow line in `NoteForm.jsx` file to include your own OpenAI API key, in order to get successfully authenticated by OpenAI (https://platform.openai.com/docs/api-reference/authentication):
+Modify the follow line in `src/NoteForm.jsx` file to include your own OpenAI API key, in order to get successfully authenticated by OpenAI (https://platform.openai.com/docs/api-reference/authentication):

  `const configuration = new Configuration({`